unflirting/unflirting.github.io/README.md

 # mqtt-testsite
- site that shows discord status and activities whilst testing obfuscation of javascript and css files
+ A test site that shows the discord status and activities whilst testing obfuscation of javascript and css files.